noaione/yuusha-shoukan-ln/sources/v10/chapter5x1.md

 within my entire body, and as if to match with my emotions, the light of _Hekatonkheires_ dancing around me pulsates.

-[Here—At this moment—The farthest my heart had reached—Exceed my limits—And now,
+[Here——At this moment——The farthest my heart had reached—Exceed my limits——And
-weave the world! ——_Hekatonkheires_!!!]
+now, weave the world!——_Hekatonkheires_!!!]

 This is the ultimate form of _Hekatonkheires_, the ability that I wasn’t able to use in my battle with Kuro-san.
 Bringing all the bonds I accumulated into my